 The GEC Model covers the energy developments in the full global energy system up to 2050, with the capacity to extend beyond 2050 for some regions.
-Simulations are carried out on an annual basis.
-The current version of the model provides results for 26 regions of the globe, of which 12 are individual countries.
+Simulations are carried out on an annual basis, with hourly modelling for the power sector.
+The current version of the model provides results for 29 regions of the globe, of which 16 are individual countries.
 Several supply components of the model have further regional disaggregation: the oil and gas supply model has 113 regions and the coal supply model 32 regions.